In the interest of the people

 Swiss voters can influence the make up of the political fractions of multiple political parties, which means that the people who are elected in parliament for one party are more likely to be acceptable to voters of other parties as well.

 All major political parties work together in the Federal Council as there is little room to forward political agendas.
-Citizens can always call for a referendum.
+That is because citizens can always call for a referendum.
 In this way referendums can contribute to political stability even when parliament consists of several smaller parties.

 The use of direct democracy in Switzerland makes it less relevant who is in government so that political discussions tend to focus on issues and content rather than people and rhetoric.
 The Swiss tend to be well-informed about the issues that are at stake.

-Proportional representation as opposed to win or lose elections foster cooperation between political parties as individual political parties mostly don’t have a majority so that they need to work with other parties to achieve their goals.
+Proportional representation as opposed to win or lose elections foster cooperation as individual political parties don’t have a majority and need to work with other parties to achieve their political objectives.

 Many countries have strict limits to political donations and campaign spending.
-Switzerland does not have these restrictions.
+Switzerland does not have them.
 This is not as harmful as it might be without proportional representation and referendums.

-Direct democracy undermines the effects of lobbying for a law doesn’t pass if it is not supported by a majority of the voters.
-And so interest groups need to convince the citizenry rather than politicians in order to achieve their objectives.
+Direct democracy undermines the work of lobbyists for a law doesn’t pass if it is not supported by a majority of the voters.
+And so interest groups need to convince the citizenry rather than politicians.

 In Switzerland the Congress represents the nation as a whole while the Senate represents the states.
-Hence, a decision needs the consent of a majority of the parliament of the nation as well as a majority of the cantons.
+A decision needs the consent of a majority of the parliament of the nation as well as a majority of the cantons.

-Most countries have a Congress and a Senate but many are unitary states and not federations like Switzerland.
+Most countries have a Congress and a Senate but they aren’t federations like Switzerland.
 In unitary states the role of a Senate varies.
 For example, it can focus on protecting the constitution against laws that violate it.

 The Swiss are satisfied with their political system.
 Even though it has a few weak points, there is good reason to believe that other countries can benefit from implementing a similar political system in which the citizens have the final say.
 Yet, different nations might opt for somewhat different versions of direct democracy.